 We would also love to have new volunteers join our Committee, especially from those areas of financial services not currently represented on the Committee, to help us improve our offering to members.
 The expected time commitment is only approximately 2-4 hours per month.

 If you have any ideas for events or would like to know more about helping out with our Committee, please contact either of the chairs or the ACC Hong Kong Secretariat at firstname.lastname@example.org.

 Innovation and Emerging Technology

 The Innovation and Emerging Technology subcommittee is designed to provide opportunities for ACC Hong Kong members working in the technology industry as well as those interested in learning about the legal issues associated with new and emerging technologies – including how tech can be used to enhance in-house legal teams.
 The subcommittee will focus on highlighting emerging issues relevant to the industry, knowledge and best practice-sharing, and networking.
-The subcommittee is led by Grace Chan, Eddie Bao, Andrew Levy and Vincent Ng (ACC Hong Kong Directors).
+The subcommittee is led by, Eddie Bao, Andrew Levy and Vincent Ng (ACC Hong Kong Directors).
 The expected time commitment is approximately 2 to 4 hours per month, but may vary for certain projects.

 Real estate industry focus group